turbot/guardrails-docs/docs/guides/configuring-guardrails/install-mod/index.md

 - Install a mod in the Guardrails workspace using the Guardrails UI.
 - Monitor and troubleshoot the mod install process.

 Guardrails is designed to enable organizations to selectively install policies, controls, and guardrails tailored to specific services.
-This collection of Guardrails resources is known as a Mod.
-Guardrails' published Mods are typically focused on a particular service within a specific cloud provider.
+This collection of Guardrails resources is known as a [Mod](/guardrails/docs/reference/glossary#mod).
+Guardrails published Mods are typically focused on a particular service within a specific cloud provider.

 ## Prerequisites